drstearns/tutorials/src/javascript/index.md

 JavaScript has traditionally been a very forgiving language.
 If you forgot to declare a variable before you referenced it, the interpreter would just automatically declare the variable for you and keep going.
 This seemed like a good feature for JavaScript's original target audience: web designers and self-taught programmers.
 But this behavior created some significant problems that the language creators didn't anticipate.
 For example, try running this code:

-<script src="//repl.it/embed/LDcR/2.js"></script>
+<iframe height="400px" width="100%" src="https://repl.it/@drstearns/non-strict-mode-errors?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Do you see the error?
-On line 3 we try to set the `firstName` variable, but we made a typo and referred to `fistName` instead.
+On line 4 we try to set the `firstName` variable, but we made a typo and referred to `fistName` instead.
 The JavaScript interpreter saw this and decided we meant to create a new variable named `fistName` and assign a value to it, so that's what it did.
 We then ask for the value of `firstName` and unexpectedly get `undefined`.

 The language creators eventually realized that this behavior was probably more of a pitfall than a benefit, but they couldn't change the behavior without potentially breaking old code that might have relied on automatic variable declarations.
 So they introduced "strict mode," which you can enable by adding `"use strict";` to the top of your script, or to the top of a particular function.
 Older interpreters will simply evaluate this as a string literal that you never assign to a variable, so it effectively gets ignored.
 But newer interpreters that implement strict mode interpret this as a signal to switch into strict mode.
 This [disables a number of the forgiving "features"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) in the original language specification, making it more reliable and predictable.

 For example, with strict mode enabled, that same code will generate a runtime error instead of silently creating an unexpected result.
 This error will help you as a developer discover your mistake right away.

-<script src="//repl.it/embed/LDcR/3.js"></script>
+<iframe height="500px" width="100%" src="https://repl.it/@drstearns/strict-mode?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 It is considered good practice to always use strict mode.
 Just add `"use strict";` at the top of each of your script files.
 If you end up using build tools that combine your script files with other scripts you get from the web, and you're concerned that they might not work when strict mode is enabled, you can wrap your code in a function and put `"use strict";` at the start of that function instead.
 This will enforce strict mode only within that function, and not elsewhere in the script file.